federicg/smartsed/README.md

 The C++11 part is self contained, i.e. the github repository is self-contained, it relies on the Eigen library to solve the linear suystem arising in the discretization of the superficial run-off dynamics.

+From vim type this to format to a given file formatting style :!clang-format -i %